piScope/piScope/README.md

  * interactively annotate figure using text, arrow, lines,,,
  * draw 3D (OpenGL) in matplotlib canvas.

-&pi;Scope is also used for Petra-M finiete element analysis platform built on MFEM (https://piscope.psfc.mit.edu/index.php/Petra-M)
+&pi;Scope is also used for Petra-M finiete element analysis platform built on MFEM.

 Requirements
 *  Python >3.6